beringresearch/ivis/docs/oom_datasets.rst

 ``ivis`` in unsupervised mode for 5 epochs to speed up training;
 other hyperparameters are left at their default values.

 .. note:: When training on a h5 dataset, we recommend to use the ``shuffle_mode='batch'`` option in the ``fit`` method.
-This will speed up the training process by pulling a batch of data from disk and shuffling that batch, rather than shuffling across the whole dataset.
+This will speed up the training process by pulling a batch of data from disk and shuffling tethat batch, rather than shuffling across the whole dataset.

 .. code:: python